|Promenade (at junction with Horsham Avenue)|

 The appeal had sought to raise a sum of £300.
 The souvenir programme contains a list of 84 named and anonymous donors, who between them gave £111.14s.
 The contributions ranged from 6d to £50 (from Neville).
 An additional anonymous donor agreed to underwrite any under-funding to the tune of £100, indicating a potential funding gap of nearly £90.

 Over the years, the distance between the obelisk and the cliff edge gradually diminished as erosion took place.
 The obelisk was moved 30 feet to the north during work on the sea defences in the 1960s.
 The first phase in the construction of a new sea wall and groynes began in 1977.
 In August 1981, the local paper Meridian Post reported that the monument was to be moved back another 24 feet from the cliff edge, because the cliff in its vicinity was to be trimmed back as part of a new phase of the works.
 The second move was less straightforward than the first because the land on which the obelisk stood belonged to the town, whereas the new site belonged to Lewes District Council.
 Suggestions that the obelisk should be moved nearer the Meridian Centre were apparently considered, but rejected because the town’s logo shows it on the cliff top and, because it was also regarded as a maritime navigation aid.
+When the fence on the edge of the cliff was replaced in 2005, it was moved about 3 feet closer to the obelisk.

 The obelisk was the focus of the town’s celebrations when the ‘centenary’ of the Meridian was commemorated in 1984.
 When HRH The Princess Margaret was unable to accept a somewhat belated invitation to unveil a new commemorative plaque on 23 June, the Mayor, Councillor Alfa Clayton unveiled it on 26 June as originally planned.
 It has since been moved from above the list of capitals of the Empire on the north side to its present position on the south.